-From watching wild bears hunting for salmon, to flying off to a remote golf course and picnicking on a glacier, the owner of Sanlorenzo explorer Ocean Dreamwalker III tells Charlotte Hogarth-Jones about his once-in-a-lifetime trip
+From watching wild bears hunting for salmon, to flying off to a remote golf course and picnicking on a glacier, the owner of Sanlorenzo explorer Ocean Dreamwalker III recounts his once-in-a-lifetime trip

 She’s known as a yacht that rarely spends more than a single night in a marina, so it’s no surprise that while others hunkered down amid the uncertainty of the Covid-19 pandemic, the owner of 47-metre Sanlorenzo Ocean Dreamwalker III had other plans.